Las Vegas-Henderson Home Values Dip 2.5% — What It Means for Buyers, Sellers, and Investors in 2026 — Las Vegas real estate

 What Does 3.4 Months of Inventory Mean for Buyers?

 This is the most important number in the current market.
-Per GLVAR Q1 2026 data, valley-wide inventory rose to 3.4 months — up from 2.1 months a year ago and the highest level since 2019.
+According to GLVAR, per GLVAR Q1 2026 data, valley-wide inventory rose to 3.4 months — up from 2.1 months a year ago and the highest level since 2019.

 What that means in practice: